Sudospective/lunar-template/README.md

 ---

 ## So, how do I port it?
-You load the `mirin-porting.lua` script from Tiny-Foxes in your `mods.lua`, drag and drop your modfile into Stepmania, delete the `default.xml` in the `template` folder, and make minor edits until your file looks 1:1.
+~~You load the `mirin-porting.lua` script from Tiny-Foxes in your `mods.lua`, drag and drop your modfile into Stepmania, delete the `default.xml` in the `template` folder, and make minor edits until your file looks 1:1.
 That's really about it.
-If you need help with porting, feel free to send a message in the OutFox Discord and you'll be sure to get the help you need.
+If you need help with porting, feel free to send a message in the OutFox Discord and you'll be sure to get the help you need.~~ Most of the porting is done for you, thanks to the `modport.lua` script.
+Some things, like AFTs and tween scaling, may need some additional polish, but the bulk of it all should be done from here.
+In fact, you could even make separate actor files for NotITG and OutFox, if you really want porting to be virtually seamless.

 ---